rsksmart/rsk-powhsm/firmware/README.md

 ## Overview and source code

-By firmware, we collectively refer to the group of applications that comprise the main powHSM logic and its different implementations (currently and namely, powHSM for Ledger Nano S and powHSM for x86 -- codenamed TCPSigner).
+By firmware, we collectively refer to the group of applications that comprise the main powHSM logic and its different implementations (currently and namely, powHSM for Ledger Nano S, powHSM for Intel SGX and powHSM for x86 -- codenamed TCPSigner).
 The source code under this document's directory is located within the `src` directory, and is organised as follows:

 - `hal`: contains header and source files for the Hardware Abstraction Layer, on top of which the powHSM logic is built.
-Currently implemented for Ledger Nano S and x86.
+Currently implemented for Ledger Nano S, Intel SGX and x86.
 - `powhsm`: contains the powHSM logic.
 - `ledger`: contains the Ledger Nano S apps.
+- `sgx`: contains the Intel SGX implementation of powHSM (host and enclave).
 - `tcpsigner`: contains the x86 implementation of powHSM.
-- `common`: contains some common headers used both in powHSM and the Ledger Nano S apps (note that the Ledger UI app does not use the HAL layer).
+- `common`: contains some common headers used both in powHSM, the Ledger Nano S apps and the Intel SGX host and enclave.

 ## powHSM for Ledger Nano S